MechanicalRock/mechanicalrock.github.io/_posts/2018-11-28-backlog-priorities.markdown

 ## Stop (mostly)

 So in summary, I don't think you can 'Stop Estimating' in all cases - estimates still have use in the right context, especially if budget is tight.
 But otherwise, quantifying and ranking the priorities of your features rather than continuing with a next-cab-off-the-rank system will deliver more value to the customer, faster.

+For more info on how we can help wade through the mess and deliver value, get in contact now at <contact@mechanicalrock.io> .